bunkerity/bunkerweb/README.md

 *DISABLE_DEFAULT_SERVER*
 Values : yes | no
 Default value : no
-If set to yes, nginx will only respond to HTTP request when the Host header match the SERVER_NAME.
+If set to yes, nginx will only respond to HTTP request when the Host header match a FQDN specified in the SERVER_NAME environment variable.
 For example, it will close the connection if a bot access the site with direct ip.

 *SERVE_FILES*
 Values : yes | no